asvd/helios-kernel/README.md

   code (dynamically loading additional modules is a different use-case which is performed by the `kernel.require()` function)

-- Cycle dependences considered as an error (this prevents dependence mess-up and helps to keep everything in order)
+- Circular dependences considered as an error (which prevents dependence mess-up and helps to keep everything in order)

 - It is easier keep a library code split between the different modules (the routines declared by the library code do not need to be